 Iowa Wesleyan University offers a Graduate Assistant Program to provide students enrolled in our Graduate Program professional experience in a higher education work environment.
 Graduate Assistants are students first and the graduate assistantship experiences are intended to contribute to their intellectual growth and degree goals, and should not interfere with academic studies.
+The following terms and conditions apply to domestic graduate students at Iowa Wesleyan University.
+International graduate students should speak with the International Student Advisor about international graduate assistant positions.

 Stipend: Graduate Assistants will receive a stipend of $1,000 per semester while holding a Graduate Assistant position.
 The stipend will be paid in equal semi-weekly installments over the course of the semester.
 Graduate Assistants are responsible for filing their W4 and related paperwork with the Human Resources Office.
 The stipend may be subject to federal and/or state income taxes and it is the responsibility of the Graduate Assistant to file a tax return if required and to pay any taxes due.
 As noted in the Tax Reporting section below, when the total calendar year tuition waiver amount exceeds $5,250, any waiver above that amount must be reported to the IRS as taxable wages.
 This additional amount will be included as non-cash taxable wages on top of your cash stipend, and taxes will be withheld accordingly.